iamdan/digitalpedagogy/keywords/video.md

 * Copy of Artifact: forthcoming
 * Creator: Jennifer Proctor (University of Michigan, Dearborn)

 Jennifer Proctor’s “Teaching Resources” page offers a range of materials including assignments that move from traditional audio-visual work to more contemporary genres (such as vlogs and mash-ups) to emerging web-based video applications, such as Vine and Zeega.
 Proctor’s pedagogy looks ahead to web-based, networked video-making.
 For example, included here is a “Loop Assignment” using GIFs and Vines and an “Augmented Reality Assignment” using the Aurasma platform.
 These kinds of assignments complicate traditional notions of videography.
-When students begin working with these alternative approaches, the agencies of an application like Instagram or the smartphone used potentially come as much to the fore as the rhetorical agency of the video-maker.
+When students begin working with these alternative approaches, the agencies of an application like Instagram or the smartphone come as much to the fore as the rhetorical agency of the video-maker.
 This can help students to see video-making not only as a tool to be harnessed in the service of familiar rhetorical goals but also as an emergent mode that represents the shifting actors and agencies at work in digital composing spaces.

 ### "Post-Industrial Video 0.5"
 ![screenshotPIV.jpg](http://siteslab.org/keywordvideo/screenshotPIV.jpg)